pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 ![How we compiled a Golang database in the browser using WebAssembly](media/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.png)

 As Queeny Jin mentioned in her article, [TiDB in the Browser: Running a Golang Database on WebAssembly](https://pingcap.com/blog/tidb-in-the-browser-running-a-golang-database-on-webassembly/), we compiled TiDB into an in-browser database using WebAssembly (Wasm).
-We’re very proud of this pilot project because it opens a door to an entirely new world for both Golang and Wasm:
+We're very proud of this pilot project because it opens a door to an entirely new world for both Golang and Wasm:

-* It is probably the first Golang database that’s been compiled to Wasm.
+* It is probably the first Golang database that's been compiled to Wasm.
 As “[Golang weekly (issue 287)](https://golangweekly.com/issues/287)” put it, “The author wonders if a database like TiDB written in Go can run in a web browser, what about other complex Go apps?
-Go’s WebAssembly future is looking quite positive.”
+Go's WebAssembly future is looking quite positive.”

 * Besides [SQLite](https://github.com/kripken/sql.js/), Wasm has one more database example that can run inside the browser.
 As [Database Weekly (issue 279)](https://dbweekly.com/issues/279) put it, ”If a database like TiDB written in Go can run in the browser, what about other complex Go apps or other database systems?”

-What’s most exciting is that beginning database users now have an easy way to learn to write SQL statements or test new databases.
-They don’t have to download an entire database and go through the complex setup and configuration process to be able to write SQL.
+What's most exciting is that beginning database users now have an easy way to learn to write SQL statements or test new databases.
+They don't have to download an entire database and go through the complex setup and configuration process to be able to write SQL.
 They can simply point their browser to [https://tour.tidb.io/](https://tour.tidb.io/), wait a few seconds for the TiDB database to load, and then start to write SQL statements.

 The time to experiment with SQL without pain has come.
-In fact, the community has started to hack on this project, and they’ve built a markdown-it plugin to run a TiDB Wasm instance on markdown.
+In fact, the community has started to hack on this project, and they've built a markdown-it plugin to run a TiDB Wasm instance on markdown.
 Now you can have an interactive playground to learn SQL in the browser: [https://github.com/imiskolee/tidb-wasm-markdown](https://github.com/imiskolee/tidb-wasm-markdown)

 The source code for this project is in [PR: #13069 - support compiling tidb to wasm](https://github.com/pingcap/tidb/pull/13069).
 You are welcome to join us!

 The rest of this blog will dive deep into how and why we built an in-browser database.
-By the end of the article, you’ll know how to reproduce it yourself, create your own projects, and get inspired.
+By the end of the article, you'll know how to reproduce it yourself, create your own projects, and get inspired.

 **TL;DR**

 ## _Want to make your own Golang apps run in a browser?
-Here’s what we learned ..._
+Here's what we learned ..._

 _We had a lot of fun—and learned a lot—from our little adventure at TiDB Hackathon 2019.
 If you want to make your own Golang applications run in a browser, here are some suggestions:_

 * _As [WebAssembly Weekly - Issue #100](https://wasmweekly.news/issue-100/) mentioned, "WebAssembly support for Go applications is very much in its infancy.”
-For example, Golang hasn't fully supported WASI, and goleveldb doesn’t support Wasm/js.
+For example, Golang hasn't fully supported WASI, and goleveldb doesn't support Wasm/js.
 Be discreet before you go too deep, and clearly understand the use cases for your application._

-* _Make sure your application doesn't have third-party platform-specific dependencies that can’t be compiled to Wasm._
+* _Make sure your application doesn't have third-party platform-specific dependencies that can't be compiled to Wasm._

-* _Browsers don’t allow port listening and file operations, so you’ll have to work around those limitations._
+* _Browsers don't allow port listening and file operations, so you'll have to work around those limitations._

 ## Why an in-browser database?